xvik/gradle-use-python-plugin/README.md

 `pythonPath` must be set to directory containing python binary (e.g. 'path/to/python/binray/python.exe')

-NOTE: `pythonPath` is ignored when virtualenv used.
+NOTE: `pythonPath` is ignored when virtualenv used (virtualenv located at `python.envPath` already exists).

 ##### Minimal python and pip versions